Classification review process

 2. Job classification you think provides the best match for the duties and responsibilities of your position.

-Specify the job classification you think should be assigned to your position.
+Specify the job profile that has the job classification you think should be assigned to your position.
 If you do not have an opinion, check the “Do Not Know” space.

 3. How long have you performed the duties that you believe fall outside your current job classification?